CRTW26/crtw26/README.md

 ### Hi there 👋

-I'm a Modern Languages graduate turned software developer.
-I recently graduated from Makers Academy which introduced me to the principles of OOP and TDD and I am now looking for opportunities to learn and grow as a developer.
+While studying Modern Languages I realised there were tools that could have made mine and my fellow student’s lives easier.
+I wanted to learn how to build these tools and so I made the transition to becoming a developer.
+I am now looking for opportunities to learn and grow as a developer.

 <div align='center'>